-An abstract dispute tree can be viewed as an and-tree ("and" because it includes all attacks against all proponent nodes in the tree).
-The search space can be viewed as an and-or-tree ("or" because it includes all the alternative ways of trying to counterattack the opponent's attacks).
-To obtain a proof procedure, we need to specify how to generate an abstract dispute tree, which is equivalent to specifying a strategy for searching the and-or tree.
-Many such search strategies are possible, ranging from depth-first to breadth-first, including everything in between.
+An abstract dispute tree can be viewed as an and-tree ("and" because it includes all attacks by the opponent against all proponent arguments in the tree).
+The search space can be viewed as an and-or-tree ("or" because it includes all the alternative counter-attacks by the proponent against the opponent's attacks).
+Whereas the and-tree contains only one winning strategy for the proponent, the and-or tree contains all winning strategies, as well as all failed attempts by the proponent to counter-attack the opponent.

-$^{^{6}\}mathrm{We}$ distinguish between nodes and their labels, because the same argument can label different nodes.
+$^{7}\mathrm{We}$ distinguish between nodes and their labels, because the same argument can label different nodes.